metal3-io/metal3-docs/design/metadata-handling.md

 Cloud-init templates offer a very powerful feature to render the configuration at runtime based on metadata given by Ironic.
-We want to take advantage of this feature to render node specific configuration for nodes in a machine deployment or in a control plane kubeadm object.
-In addition, we want to be able to generate node specific network configuration in CAPM3 based on a template.
+We want to take advantage of this feature to render node specific configuration for nodes in a machine deployment or in a control plane kubeadm object dynamically, where this kind of objects cannot be created beforehand.
+In addition, we want to be able to generate node specific network configuration in CAPM3 based on a template for nodes that are part of a machine deployment or or a control plane provider object.

 This design proposal introduces a new data template object that contains templates for network data and metadata secret generation per node.
 Once